Perhaps we'll meet on the trail someday...

 After my resignation, it became apparent that SP and I were destined to go our separate ways.
 For those interested in the greasy and grimey details, see this forum discussion: To Anyone Interested.
 Do not be surprised if this particularly messy passage of SP history has been quietly removed.
 For the record, I resigned my position at SP on July 9th, 2009.
 I no longer contribute to SP, my pages have been transferred to other qualified members, or my material has been removed entirely.
 Other than occasional forum posts (see below), all activity on my part ceased on my birthday, March 19, 2012.

-I've had the privilege of being actively involved as a primary plaintiff in a lawsuit against the Forest Service over the illegal fee situation at Mount Evans.
+I had the privilege of being actively involved as a primary plaintiff in a lawsuit against the Forest Service over the illegal fee situation at Mount Evans.
 After a long legal battle, it is my pleasure to report we were victorious in having the fee system removed.
 Folks accessing the Mount Evans Wilderness are not obligated to pay a fee.
 That battle continues however, with similar schemes cropping up all over the nation as our Forest Service continues to crawl into bed with private corporate interests.
+Recent events in this arena are not very encouraging.
 Remember that public lands are YOURS, already bought and paid for, and you may access them for free.
 If you do not utilize any amenities managed by the FS or a private contractor, DO NOT PAY THE FEE.
-I will continue to occasionlly post in the COLORADO FORUM about matters concerning this ongoing struggle.
+The battle continues, but at this stage of my life, which is undergoing significant change, it's appropriate I hand the torch to others that would succeed me.
+Constant and patient vigilance from passionate public protesters is the only way to overcome these greedy private interests.
+Otherwise, our precious public lands will go the way of the dinosaur.
+Keep on fighting the good fight!

 I have since realized that all of my efforts and the influential role I had at making SP what it is today will be forgotten.
 This page is the only testament to this fact.
 All that we do is very temporary, and this is certainly the case with anything posted on the internet.